rangrej-irfan/docs/mkdocs/docs/get-started/base-installation/self-managed/privaceracloud-data-plane/configuration.md

 ## Configuration on PrivaceraCloud Portal

+Here are the different configurations you need to do on the PrivaceraCloud Portal, click on the links to get more details on each configuration step.

 | # | Required for      | Configuration Step                                                                                                           | Description                                                                                                                                                                                                                                                                                                                              |
 |---|-------------------|------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | 1 | Access, Discovery | [Create Access service user, Ranger Admin URL and API key](#create-ranger-service-user-admin-url-and-api-key)                | Create a an Access service user in your PrivaceraCloud account which will be used by the Privacera Access connectors in the Data-plane to connect to your PrivaceraCloud account.<br>Note these as RANGER_ADMIN_URL, RANGER_SERVICE_USERNAME, RANGER_SERVICE_PASSWORD and API_KEY which will be used in Privacera Manager configuration. |